For the Birds Radio Program: White-crowned Sparrow

 White-crowned Sparrows have also been the star performers in studies designed to unravel some of the mysteries of bird migration.
 They were first studied for nocturnal restlessness.
 Like many migratory birds, white-crowns sleep soundly at night during summer and winter, but after a short nap at sunset in spring and fall, they awaken and flutter about their cage.
 In spring, the activity peaks between sunset and midnight, and in fall between midnight and dawn.

-When placed in large enclosures under the open California night sky, white-crowns were found to collect on the north side of the enclosure in spring and the south side in autumn.
-Using 8 specially wired perches, ornithologists learned that during spring days, a white-crown chose perches randomly, but throughout the night, they chose the north perch 73 percent of the time, the northeast perch 15 percekt of the time, the northwest perch 6 percet of the time, and each of the remaining 5 perches, oriented east, west, southeast, southwest, and south, 2 percent or less of the time.
+When placed in large octagonal enclosures under the open California night sky, white-crowns were found to collect on the north side of the enclosure in spring and the south side in autumn.
+Using 8 specially wired perches, ornithologists learned that during spring days, a white-crown chooses perches randomly, but throughout the night, it chooses the north perch 73 percent of the time, the northeast perch 15 percekt of the time, the northwest perch 6 percent of the time, and each of the remaining 5 perches, set on the east, west, southeast, southwest, and south corners of the cage, 2 percent or less of the time.

 The closely related White-throated Sparrow helped scientists to understand exactly how birds use stars to find their direction.
 Apparently they aren’t born with a tiny star map embedded in their brain—rather, the slow but steady rotation of stars around the north star is the critical factor.
 When they were kept inside a planetarium during the spring migration period, White-throats oriented southerly when the north star was projected incorrectly to the south.
 When the birds were presented with a completely fictitious sky pattern, in which stars rotated around Betelgeuse of Orion instead of the north star, they used Betelgeuse to orient.